-The Audit Committee is currently composed of five members of the Board, each of whom is independent of the Bank and its management, based upon the independence standard adopted by the Board, which incorporates the independence requirements under applicable laws, rules and regulations.
-The members of the Audit Committee have maintained independence through the year 2020.
-The Board has adopted, and annually reviews, the Audit Committee Charter.
-The Audit Committee Charter specifies the scope of the Audit Committee's responsibilities and how it carries out those responsibilities.
+The Audit Committee is currently composed of the five members of the Board set forth below each of whom is an independent director, based upon the independence standards adopted by the Board, which incorporate the independence requirements under applicable laws, rules and regulations.
+The members of the Audit Committee have maintained independence through the year 2021.